PAX Family of Mixers

 A powerful active mixer with help remove some DBPs from your water storage tank.
 Active mixing circulates water that is high in DBPs to the water’s surface, where they are exposed to air in the headspace of the tank.
 PAX has installed systems where active mixing and ventilation alone are able to create a significant impact on DBP removal.

 How do you predict disinfectant blend time performance?

 PAX Water Technologies applies rigorous modeling and testing to predict and validate disinfectant blend time performance.

 What is the maintenance of the PAX Water Mixer and how long will it last in the field?

 The PAX Water Mixer requires very little maintenance.
-Impeller-based mixers come with a standard 5-year warranty and jet mixers come with a 3-year warranty.
+PAX Mixers come with a standard 5-year warranty.
 The majority of our impeller mixers (first installed in 2007) are still operating, so we advise customers to run the mixer to failure and then call PAX for a motor replacement.

 Will mixing improve my chlorine residual?